 Breath Test Refusal In New Jersey

 If a person is asked to take a DWI breathalyzer test and refuses to do so, it is known as a refusal.
-This is a different offense than DWI but carries the same swift penalties.
-The individual may not have even been guilty of a DWI, but Breath Test Refusals have legal consequences as well.
-It is a common misconception that the driver is within their right not to agree to a breath tests when stopped on suspicion of DWI.
+This is a different offense than DWI but carries some serious penalties.
+The individual may not have even been guilty of a DWI, but breath test refusals have legal consequences as well.
+It is a common misconception that the driver is within their right to refuse to take the a breath tests when stopped on suspicion of DWI.
 This is not the case.
 Implied consent means the driver has no choice in the matter and refusing to take the test will result in legal penalties regardless of guilt or innocence for DWI.
-A police officer can not force you to take this test.
+A police officer can not force you to take this test but if you fail to take the test after being requested to do so you will be charged with refusal.

 New Jersey's DWI Refusal Warning